Best Nylon String Guitar Shortlist – Price Points $100 to $1000

 The Different Types of Classical Guitars

-Flamenco Guitars are generally built to have a more punchy sound and are intended to be played in a more percussive style, including tapping on the top soundboard - in fact, they usually have a protective plastic cover called a golpeador to facilitate this without damaging the finish.
+Flamenco Guitars are generally built to have a more punchy sound and are intended to be played in a more percussive style, including tapping on the top soundboard; in fact, they usually have a protective plastic cover called a golpeador to facilitate this without damaging the finish.
 They have a smaller nut width, which means the strings are closer together than on a standard classical guitar, and a lower action (aka string height).
-They are often made with spruce tops and cypress or sycamore back and sides to enhance volume from their thinner bodies.
+They are often made with spruce tops and cypress or sycamore backs and sides to enhance volume from their thinner bodies.
 Their tonal characteristics are designed to cut through the sound of dancers loudly clapping and tapping their feet.

 Concert Guitars are high-end classical guitars made by luthiers, usually following centuries-old traditional methods and the use of expensive materials.
 A typical luthier may only produce 4 to 6 guitars per year or, in a more extensive operation, perhaps as many as 20.
 A lower-priced concert guitar usually costs between $2,000 and $3,000, with higher-end models going well into the 5-figure range.